 Fanny Lam Christie is a visual artist and sculptor born in Hong Kong and based in Perthshire since 1998.
 She graduated from Edinburgh College of Art in sculpture and received her BA(Hons) in 2004.

-Christie's studio is located within a woodland, where she was inspired to initiate the Heartwood sculpture events in 2008 and continues to show site-specific installation work with the Heartwood Artists.
-Five woodland trails were held in Perthshire and two Heartwood exhibitions were held in Fife, Stirling and Edinburgh.
+Christie's studio is located within a woodland, where she was inspired to initiate the Heartwood sculpture events in 2008 and continues to make and show site-specific work with the Heartwood Artists.
+Five woodland trails were held in Perthshire and three Heartwood exhibitions were held in Fife, Stirling and Edinburgh.
 Her work is a process of understanding the context and ecology of place.

 Christie's work explores our relationship with nature.
-Her artworks express the emotional response to ecological and sustainability concerns are among her recurring themes.
+Her artworks express the emotional response to ecological and sustainability concerns of the natural world.
 Earlier work has explored the adverse force of nature such as the effect of flooding, storms and unstable seasonal cycles.
 Her sculpture Storm 2006 received the N. S. MacFarlane Charitable Trust Award, Royal Scottish Academy, Edinburgh.
 Her works encourage us to re-connect with nature.

 In her public art practice, Christie won the Grassroots Public Art Commission in West Lothian in 2010 to regenerate a community space.
 She transformed a neglected backyard into a creative green space featuring three sculptures to reflect the distinctive local heritage of Armadale.
 She won the Blairgowrie Community Campus Public Art Commission in 2012.
 She created two large artworks for the campus, one of which involved participation by over 400 pupils, parents and staff of two schools.

-In 2014, Christie was commissioned to create Endangered Species by the Perth Museum and Art Gallery for the Creative Scotland funded Place Partnership Award, which included mentoring two art college students in bronze casting.
+In 2014, Christie was commissioned to create Endangered Species by the Perth Museum and Art Gallery for the Creative Scotland Place Partnership Award, which included mentoring two art students in bronze casting.

-Christie was appointed a year-long artist residency at the Institute of Aquaculture, University of Stirling in September 2014.
-Her ‘Aquacultural Encounters’ exhibition in 2015 at University of Stirling received a Creative Scotland Open Project Award.
+Christie was appointed artist-in-resident for a year-long research project at the Institute of Aquaculture, University of Stirling in 2014/2015.
+Her ‘Aquacultural Encounters’ exhibition in 2015 at University of Stirling received Creative Scotland Open Project Award.